 I cover the bottom of my big steamer pan with equal parts water and rosé, some salt and whatever fresh herbs I have.
 Not enough to overpower the lobster but a little bit does add a nice complement to the lobster flavor.
 Then I put a steamer insert into the pan and close the lid.
 When the liquid is boiling, it’s time to put the lobster in.

-A lobster this big should take 11-13 minutes to cook.
+A lobster this big should take 13-16 minutes to cook.
 Remember the lobster will continue to cook a bit after you take it out. if you are afraid of overcooking, run the lobster under cold water.
-My lobster looked done at 11 minutes, however I probably should have let it cook for the full 13.
+My lobster looked done at 11 minutes, however I probably should have let it cook a little longer.
 I could tell because some of the tomalley and roe (also known as coral) deep in the lobster head was still dark instead of vibrant green and coral red, respectively.

 Verdict On The Lobster